pablogpz/Musicosa-AutoTools/Musicosa Analytics/README.md

 # Musicosa Analytics

 **Author:** Juan Pablo García Plaza Pérez (@pablogpz)

-Módulo de cálculo estadístico para generar estadísticas que acompañen al vídeo final.
+## Description

+Analytics module for generating statistics about a Musicosa edition.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the root `LICENSE` file for details.

-© 2024 pablogpz